 Scope of Work

-The consultant should possess the following qualifications and experience:
+The Consultant must be an Expert in International Trade and Development, and should possess the following qualifications and experience:

 HOW TO APPLY

 Deadline for Submissions: 4pm Friday 28 July 2023